Date of Degree

 Copyright 2012 Tara Kristen Maga

 Maga, Tara Kristen.
-"Unraveling the complex genetics of atypical hemolytic uremic syndrome." dissertation, University of Iowa, 2012.
+"Unraveling the complex genetics of atypical hemolytic uremic syndrome."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.